ancewer/pyconcorde/README.md

 Then run

 	pip install -e .
+This step will download concorde and qsopt, you may enconter eroor when downloading concorde or qsopt, you can open the setup.py files, find the url qsopt, and concorde, then copy to Data\qsopt.a, Data\qsopt.a, and build\concorde.tgz, then run pip install -e . again

 Or, alternatively, all in one line, run:

 	pip install -e git+https://github.com/jvkersch/pyconcorde

-This will download and build Concorde (and its dependency QSOpt) and then build PyConcorde.
+*** This will download and build Concorde (and its dependency QSOpt) and then build PyConcorde.
 While this may take a few minutes, downloading Concorde only happens the first time the install script is run (unless you remove the `data` directory).